Huguenot Street Historic District: Abraham Hasbrouck House

 The structure known as the Abraham Hasbrouck House was built in three phases in the 1720s and 30s.
-The center room was constructed first, in 1721, by Daniel Hasbrouck, the son of Abraham Hasbrouck the patentee.
-That date is based on recent dendrochronology, which is a process by which wooden structural members are dated.
+The center room was constructed in 1721 by Daniel Hasbrouck, the son of Abraham Hasbrouck.
+That date is based on recent dendrochronology, a process by which wooden structural members are dated.
 This house represents a New World innovation in Dutch-style architecture.
-The initial houses in the Dutch region of New York, such as New Amsterdam, Albany, and Kingston, were built in the tradition of Dutch cities, with the gable-ends to the street, which conserves street frontage.
+The initial houses in the Dutch region of New York—such as New Amsterdam, Albany, and Kingston—were built in the tradition of Dutch cities, with the gable-ends to the street, which conserves street frontage.

 The basic structure of the house consists of a series of H-bents which spread the weight of the house across the entire expanse.
 The original one-room house exhibited several defining elements of Dutch architecture, the jambless fireplace being the principal and most recognized feature in the house.
-Recently re-opened to the public in July 2012 following a restoration and reinterpretation focusing on the life of Widow Wyntje.
+It recently re-opened to the public in July 2012 following a restoration and reinterpretation focusing on the life of Widow Wyntje.